 Since then, so much has changed.
 While I am still focusing on working with clients for freelance work and food photography, I now spend the majority of my time figuring out how to grow my blog.

 It has been A LOT of work.
 It has meant that most weekends I don't leave my house other than to go to the grocery store.
 Yet, I can solidly say I've never felt more excited about something before in my life!

 The resources I used to grow my food blog

 The very first thing I did was invest in Pinning Perfect upon the recommendation of several peers including my friend Cassidy at CozyPeachKitchen!
 My boyfriend gifted me this course for Hanukkah/Christmas in December 2019 and since then the traffic coming to my blog from Pinterest has increased by 500%.
 Yes, 500%!!
 I still have a lot to learn, but I love that this course has advice and tips coming directly from Pinterest itself.

 Did I mention that it's updated once a year?!
 Plus, it includes template graphics to help you get started!
-That's the real reason I didn't hesitate investing in this course.
+That's the real reason I didn't hesitate to invest in this course.
 I know it will stay up to date over the years and help me grow my business even when Pinterest inevitably changes.
-Oh and another crucial tool I use is Tailwind to schedule all of my pins!
-Without this tool I might go insane as a one-woman team manually pinning every day :).
+Oh, and another crucial tool I use is Tailwind to schedule all of my pins!
+Without this tool, I might go insane as a one-woman team manually pinning every day :).